This post may contain affiliate links. Please read our disclosure policy.

 - Baking soda: Baking soda is very helpful to give cookies that soft but crunchy texture.

-How To Make Flourless Peanut Butter Protein Cookies
+How To Make Peanut Butter Protein Cookies

 This recipe is so easy that you will want to make it again and again.
 I love baking these tasty chocolate chip cookies whenever I am craving something sweet and filling.